 Let's take a look at Osaka University's 175-year-old history.

 While Osaka University was founded in 1931, its origins reach back to Tekijuku, a private place of learning founded by OGATA Koan.

 OGATA Koan was a competent scholar of Western medicine which he had studied in Edo and Nagasaki.
-Although he hailed from from Ashimori-han, Bicchu (currently Ashimori, Kita-ku, Okayama), in 1838 he came to Kawara-machi, Osaka, and built a private school and clinic called Tekijuku.
+Although he hailed from Ashimori-han, Bicchu (currently Ashimori, Kita-ku, Okayama), in 1838 he came to Kawara-machi, Osaka, and built a private school and clinic called Tekijuku.

 Seven years later, he moved Tekijuku to Kasho-machi (currently, 3 Kitahama, Chuo-ku, Osaka) where much of the original school building still remains.
 For the next 24 years, Tekijuku was a center for vaccination research and cholera treatment.
 Koan established "Jotokan" in 1846, which became the first smallpox vaccination institution recognized by the Edo government in 1858.

 Among the some 1,000 students who studied at Tekijuku were FUKUZAWA Yukichi, OMURA Masujiro, NAGAYO Sensai, OTORI Keisuke, SANO Tsunetami, and HASHIMOTO Sanai.
 Tekijuku nurtured graduates who blazed paths in the early Meiji period for a modern Japan.

 With the help of Koan's second son Koreyoshi, Koan's students, and the Dutch doctor Anthonius Franciscus Bauduin, in 1869, the Meiji government, established Osaka Temporary Hospital and Osaka Medical School.
 Later, in 1915, Osaka Medical School was renamed Osaka Prefecture Medical School.